0xArnau/TAP/README.md

 - 5: OK List the mailbox messages in the console.
 (Sorted by newer first.)
 Use the iterable capabilities of the mailbox
 - 6: OK Now list the messages by sender username using the mailbox feature
-- 7: Filter the messages with the following conditions
+- 7: OK Filter the messages with the following conditions
-	- The message subject contains a certain word
+	- OK The message subject contains a certain word
-	- The message sender is a certain user
+	- OK The message sender is a certain user
 - 8: OK Use the mail system object to retrieve all messages and print them
 - 9: Filter messages globally that fulfill the following conditions
 	- The message subject is a single word